Pinpoint tests (turbocharger)

 Yes

-INSTALL a new turbine bypass valve actuator control line.
-CHECK the system is working properly.
+INSTALL new turbine bypass valve actuator control line.
+CHECK for proper system operation.

 No